mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 So [according to] this point, some Zen teachers kept sitting and died.
 Some teachers died in sitting zazen, or standing under a tree, or standing on the platform while they were giving a lecture.
 Anyway, various examples from Buddhist history there.
 But it doesn't mean you should die in sitting or standing; it doesn't mean that.
 [The] point is how important shikantaza is, because they died in sitting, in standing, wherever they may have been; they died in peace and harmony.
 Whatever they did, wherever they were, they died.

-Dogen Zenji really wants to speak about how important zazen is.
+Dōgen Zenji really wants to speak about how important zazen is.
 That zazen is shikantaza.
 In shikantaza, all delusions drop off from the first.
 That is dropping off body and mind, body and mind dropping off.
 That is zazen itself.

 #### 4:37